ixehad/dokan/README.md

 ➡️ [Learn More](https://wedevs.com/dokan/pricing/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org) ⬅️

+### DYNAMIC SETTINGS FOR SHIPPING CONDITIONS ###

+Admin can extend flexibility to individual vendors to have control over their shipping based on various conditions including setting rates, tracking shipments with available integrations, and much more.

+➡️ [Vendor Table rate shipping](https://wedevs.com/dokan/modules/table-rate-shipping) (Pro) - Multi-vendor support on setting shipping rates based on location, price, weight, shipping class, or item count of the shipment.

+➡️ [Delivery Time](https://wedevs.com/dokan/modules/delivery-time) (Pro) -  Let customers choose the time and date they want their product delivered.

+➡️ [ShipStation](https://wedevs.com/dokan/modules/shipstation/) (Pro) - Enable vendors to import, manage, and ship orders hassle-free with the leading shipping application for online marketplaces.

 ### PLAYS NICE WITH OTHER PLUGINS ###

 Dokan is compatible with more than 60+ plugins so that you don’t have to worry about anything when it comes to compatibility.